 What is a Piggyback?
-I am not sure if it is only an English term?
+Is it only an English term?

-When someone is off the ground and on the back of a standing person, and their hands are around the standing person's neck (to hold, not to strangle!) and their legs around each side and held by the standing person's arms, then the person that is off the ground is being given a Piggyback.
+When a person is off the ground and on the back of a standing person, their hands of the person off the ground are around the standing person's neck (to hold, not to strangle!), and their legs around each side and held by the standing person's arms, then the person that is off the ground is being given a Piggyback.

-The person on the back (imagine he can climb a ladder that is also held by the person on the ground!) has a motion that is combination of their own motion and the motion of the person on the ground.
+We can imagine in a circus act, that the person on the back can also climb up and down a ladder (that is also held by the person on the ground)!
+The motion of the person on the ladder is a combination of their own motion and the motion of the person on the ground.

 Why Piggyback Sliders?